-(i) The steps taken or impact on conservation of energy Modified the cutting machine which is used to cut STR8 pads.
-Replaced MH sealing lights around 250 no's by LED 100 watt -40 no's saving up to 40kw Provided the centralized UPS of 5KVA for LT-1 and Solar PV modules.
-Eliminating the small UPS. (ii) The steps taken by the company for utilizing alternate sources of energy Nil (iii) The capital investment on energy conservation equipment's Nil
+(a) inservation of energy (i) the steps taken or impact on conservation of energy ✓ Modified the cutting machine which is used to cut STR8 pads. ✓ Replaced MH sealing lights around 250 no's by LED 100 watt -40 no's saving up to 40kw ✓ Provided the centralized UPS of 5KVA for LT-1 and Solar PV modules.
+Eliminating the small UPS. (ii) the steps taken by the company for utilizing Nil alternate sources of energy (iii) the capital investment on energy conservation equipment's Nil